isabella232/techlunch/README.md

 that does it already?
 When is it better to do one or the other?

 Stripe would be interested in presenting something.

+### Machine Learning

+Fabien Vauchelles did a very nice explanatory talk at the TakeOffConf 2016.
+Might be nice to explain the basics, and then who is doing what with it.

+### (Chat)bots

+Amazon Echo or Slackbots, a lot of API calls are going to come from bots.
+What should be changed in an API to make it more bot-compliant?
+What can be built with it?
+How does this change the way we interact with API?

+Nicolas Grenié talked about it at TakeOffConf 2016.
+Dustin did build an Echo / Algolia integration.
+CommitStrip used Wit.ai and Algolia.

+### Internet of Things

+More and more devices are connected.
+Connected home, connected car, connected whatever.
+We also saw a massive DNS DDoS attack from an IoT botnet.
+How does this change our business?
+Is that new ways of consuming APIs?
+Is that new devices to build for?
+Is that new tools we can use ourselves?

 ### CI